panacloud/learn-react-web-native-apps/README.md

-# learn-react-native
+# Learn React Web and Native Apps
-Learn React Native in Baby Steps
+Learn React Web and Native Mobile Apps with the same code base in Baby Steps